 - Tug of Garlic…

-- And, do not miss the famous Raw Garlic Eating Contest led by gamesmaster for 16 years running Josh Habib on Saturday!
+- And, do not miss the famous Raw Garlic Eating Contest led by gamesmaster for 16 years running Josh Habib at 3PM on Saturday!
 See if you can eat over 30 cloves like the winners… or at least try one then cheer them on and enjoy the antics.
+This year the contest takes place at the main stage.

 Plus lots of on-going demos at artist and agriculture booths that are great for all ages.